IntersectMBO/cardano-updates/quarterly/2023-Q4-consensus.md

 ### Operation serenity Q4 2023

-- ...
+- 🎉 We welcomed our newest team member @RenateEilers and assisted with her (ongoing) onboarding.
-- We added a test to check Consensus emits valid CBOR, which prevents the generation of invalid binary encoding.
+- ✅ We added tests to check Consensus emits valid CBOR, which prevents the generation of invalid binary encoding.
-- We established and implemented an interface between Consensus tooling and P&T tooling, which constitutes a step towards incorporating component level benchmarks in our development process.
+- ✅ We established and implemented an interface between Consensus tooling and P&T tooling, which constitutes a step towards incorporating component level benchmarks in our development process.

 [429]: https://github.com/IntersectMBO/ouroboros-consensus/issues/429
 [423]: https://github.com/IntersectMBO/ouroboros-consensus/issues/423